India men to play Russia, women draw tricky USA in final round of hockey Olympic qualifier | Devdiscourse

 In a favourable draw, India's men's hockey team was on Monday pitted against lower-ranked Russia while the women's team drew a tricky USA in the final round of the Tokyo Olympics qualifiers.
 The teams will compete in two back-to-back matches to make it to the Tokyo Games.
-The men's team will compete on November 1-2 while the women's team will take on the American side on November 2-3 in Bhubaneswar.
+The men's team will compete on November 1-2 while the women's team will take on the American side on the same dates in Bhubaneswar.

 Eight-time Olympic champions India are ranked five in the world while the Russians are placed 22 in the FIH world rankings.
 India had mauled Russia 10-0 during the FIH Series Final in Bhubaneswar earlier this year.
 The women American team is placed four places below India (ranked 9) it won't be a cake walk for the Rani Rampal-led side when they take the field for the FIH Olympic qualifiers.